 These compilation and link steps can be combined into a “script” called a

 # Specify compiler CC=gcc # Specify linker LINK=gcc .PHONY : all all : app # Link the object files into a binary app : main.o $(LINK) -o app main.o -lstdc++ # Compile the source files into object files main.o : main.cpp $(CC) -c main.cpp -o main.o # Clean target .PHONY : clean clean : rm main.o app

 As mentioned earlier, this is an extremely simple example.
-More details can be found at Makefiles and Visual Studio, especially if you are coming from a Visual Studio background.
+More details can be found at Makefiles and Visual Studio and CMake and Visual Studio, especially if you are coming from a Visual Studio background.